blee4/FIXProtocolReader/README.md

 # FIXProtocolReader

+The Chicago Mercantile Exchange (CME) publishes a file from its public FTP site (http://www.cmegroup.com/confluence/display/EPICSANDBOX/MDP+3.0+-+FTP+Site+Information) that can be used to determine information for receiving market data for futures contracts.
+The file is a FIX protocol file that contains security definitions for future, spread, and option contracts.

 This is a FIX protocol parser to answer specific set of questions:

 1. How many instruments of each security type (tag 167) exist?